 Yes!
 Course Reps are elected annually.
 Most elections take place in September and October, but some courses hold elections at other times of the year.

-Elections for the new 2023/24 cohorts are coming soon – Nominations will open on 18th September and voting will open on 3rd October.
+Elections for the new 2024/25 cohorts are now open – Nominations will open on 16th September and close on Tuesday 1 October at Midday (12pm).

 We advertise the Course Rep elections on our website, on social media and in newsletters, so keep an eye out for updates on one of those channels.
 You’re also welcome to contact us on su-coursereps@qmul.ac.uk to find out when the next elections will be for your cohort.
 If you email us, please include the full name of your course and your year of study, as this will make it easier for us to provide accurate information.